esaeg/EsaWebsite_Back_end/README.md

     *   git pull

 ## Deploying to server

-    try to push dev branch to server
+* dev branch will auto deploy to dev server under this domain: https://stage.esaeg.org/